revk/ESP32-Faikin/README.md

 The history is that, after years of using Daikin air-con in my old home, and using the local http control, in my new house in Wales the WiFi was all cloud based with no local control, and useless, and slow.
 Just configuring it was a nightmare.
 I spent all day reverse engineering it and making a new module to provide local control.
 Pull requests and feature ideas welcome.

+This whole project is almost entirely by me, but with some valuable contributions from others (thank you).
+All of my bits are copyright by me and Andrews & Arnold Ltd who sponsor the whole project, and released under GPL.

 ## How to get one

 As mentioned, on [Amazon UK](https://www.amazon.co.uk/dp/B0C2ZYXNYQ) - but not available to export everywhere.
 Forwarding companies are an option.